FaythePal/FaythePal/README.md

 - 👋 Hi, I’m @FaythePal
 - 👀 I’m interested in website development
 - 🌱 I’m currently learning Google Workspace
-- 💞️ I’m looking to collaborate on API
+- 💞️ I’m looking to collaborate on HTML
 - 📫 You can reach me at faythepal@gmail.com

 <!---